-A radiant heat system is different from traditional forced air heating systems in that it heats floors or panels installed in the walls or ceilings rather than the air directly.
-The most common form of radiant heat is hydronic (water) floor heating systems, although electric radiant floor heating solutions are available.
+A radiant heating system is different from traditional forced air heating systems in that it heats the home through panels installed in the walls or ceilings rather than the air directly.
+The most common radiant heating system is a hydronic (water) radiant heat floor, although electric radiant floor heat solutions are available.

 It’s a comfortable and energy efficient form of heat that’s been around in one form or another, for many years.
 However, in recent years the technology has improved to the point of becoming a more viable alternative to traditional systems, leading more homeowners to choose it for their homes.

 Radiant heating is essentially the practice of heating surfaces in the home and allowing that heat to radiate through the air around it naturally, instead of heating air and then circulating it through the home using ducts and fans.
 There are three primary methods used for heating these surfaces, which present the three main types of radiant heating systems: Electric Radiant Heat, Hydronic (water based) Radiant Heat and Air-based Radiant Heat.

 These systems consist of a series of high resistance coils wrapped in high conductance polymer that are embedded in floors or panels around your home.
 Electricity passes through the coils, cause them to release heat energy due to the high resistance.
 This heat is conducted through the polymer coating and into the floors, ceilings or walls that they are embedded in.
 These systems are durable and require very minimal maintenance, but the increasing costs of electricity can make operation more costly than other solutions.

 Hydronic systems are water based, requiring the use of a hot water boiler to heat the water before it is circulated through pipes that are embedded in the surfaces of your home.
 These systems are less costly to run than electric systems, in part due to the ability to use a boiler fed with a variety of fuel types, like gas, oil, propane or electricity.
 In general, this is the most efficient and cost-effective choice for heating an entire home.